How to Create an Altar

 *Crystals, gemstones, runes, oracle cards, etc.

-I recommend placing all 5 elements on your altar as they each invoke a specific energy.
-With the 5 elements represented, your altar will be a balanced and supported ritual space.
+I recommend placing something that represents each of the 5 elements on your altar, as they each invoke a specific energy.

 1) Metal Element